BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop/day 2/README.md

 Each contiguous off-target region is divided into equal-sized bins such that the average bin size within the region is as close as possible to the size specified by the user.
 The user can select an appropriate off-target bin size by calculating the product of the average target region size and the fold-enrichment of sequencing reads in targeted regions, such that roughly the same number of reads are mapped to on– and off-target bins on average.
 In an effort to maximize the number of bins, CNVkit will deviate from the user-specified bin size to fit bins into small regions, such as introns, that are restricted in size.

+`autobin`: Quickly estimate read counts or depths in a BAM file to estimate reasonable on- and (if relevant) off-target bin sizes.
+If multiple BAMs are given, use the BAM with median file size.

+Generates target and (if relevant) antitarget BED files, and prints a table of estimated average read depths and recommended bin sizes on standard output.

 `coverage`: computes the log2 mean read depth in each bin for a sample using an alignment of sequencing reads in BAM format and the positions of the on– or off-target bins in BED or interval list format.
 For each bin the read depths at each base pair in the bin are calculated and summed and then divided by the size of the bin.
 The output is a table of the average read depths in each of the given bins log2-transformed and centered to the median read depth of all autosomes.

 `reference`:  estimates the expected read depth of each on– and off-target bin across a panel of control or comparison samples to produce a reference copy-number profile that can then be used to correct other test samples.
 At each genomic bin, the read depths in each of the given control samples are extracted.
 Read-depth bias corrections are performed on each of the control samples.